Health & Wellness

 Psy.D.
 Illinois School of Professional Psychology

-The role of the Lower, Middle and Upper School Counselors is to support students’ overall well-being, particularly when emotional issues or learning differences affect school success.
-Waterford’s doctoral-level counselors assess students’ mental health needs in consultation with parents, teachers, administrators, and deans.
-If needed, referrals to outside mental health professionals are made so that students can succeed emotionally, socially, and academically.
+The role of the Lower, Middle and Upper School Counselors is to support students’ overall well-being, particularly when emotional issues or learning differences affect school success, and also with skill building for self-regulation and positive relationships.
+Waterford’s doctoral-level psychologists assess students’ needs in consultation with parents, teachers, administrators, and deans.
+If needed, referrals to outside healthcare providers are made so that students can succeed emotionally, socially, and academically.

-Work with individual students, families, and the faculty will begin when students’ social and emotional needs affect learning.
-Waterford’s counselors are trained to provide short-term, solution-focused counseling to promote and foster self-awareness, emotion regulation, and social skills.
+Work with individual students, families, and the faculty will begin when potential barriers to learning and wellness occur.
+Waterford’s psychologists provide short-term, solution-focused interventions to promote and foster strong and respectful relationships, emotional regulation, and problem-solving skills.
 Counseling services may include:

 - Crisis intervention